Quick Summary

 Table of Contents

-Read on to know the success story of Ratan Tata, his early life, career, philanthropy work, and more.
+Learn about success story of Ratan Tata, early life, career, philanthropy, and more.

 Founded in 1868 in Mumbai, the Tata Group is the largest Indian multinational conglomerate.
 Jamsetji Tata, “the father of Indian industry”, is the founder of Tata Group.
 The products and services of Tata Group are present in over 150 countries and operations in 100 countries spanning six continents.

-There are 30 publicly traded Tata Group companies.
-Each of these is guided and supervised by its board of directors and shareholders.
+The board of directors and shareholders guide and oversee each of the 30 publicly traded Tata Group companies.
 Philanthropic trusts own 66% of Tata Sons, the Tata holding business, whereas the Tata family owns just a minor portion.

 The combined revenue of $128 billion (INR 9.6 trillion) in 2021-22 speaks volumes for the success story of Ratan Tata.
 Tata’s major interests span from steel, automobiles, and telecommunications to software consultancy, hotels, and consumer products.

-Tata Group has come a long way since he took over as chairman in 1991.
+Tata Group has come a long way since Ratan Tata took over as chairman in 1991.
 That was also the year India began the economic reforms that would propel it to the top of the world’s fastest-growing economies.

 He was succeeded by Cyrus Mistry, managing director of the Shapoorji Pallonji Group.
 In 2016, Cyrus Mistry resigned as chairman of Tata Sons, and Ratan Tata was appointed as temporary chairman.